whoschek/bzfs/README.md

 **--no-resume-recv**

-*  Replication of snapshots via 'zfs send/receive' can be interrupted by intermittent network hiccups, hardware issues, etc. Interrupted 'zfs send/receive' operations are retried if the --retries and --retry-* options enable it (see above).
+*  Replication of snapshots via 'zfs send/receive' can be interrupted by intermittent network hiccups, reboots, hardware issues, etc.
+    Interrupted 'zfs send/receive' operations are retried if the --retries and --retry-* options enable it (see above).
 In normal operation bzfs automatically retries such that only the portion of the snapshot is transmitted that has not yet been fully received on the destination.
 For example, this helps to progressively transfer a large individual snapshot over a wireless network in a timely manner despite frequent intermittent network hiccups.
 This optimization is called 'resume receive' and uses the 'zfs receive -s' and 'zfs send -t' feature.

     The --no-resume-recv option disables this optimization such that a retry now retransmits the entire snapshot from scratch, which could